martinez099/ordershop/README.md

 ## View

-- Go to `http://localhost:5000/` for watching events and browsing entities.
+- Go to `http://localhost:5000/` for watching events and browsing state.

 ## Stop